 Good spinal alignment means good biomechanical health.
 Essentially, your spine is the biomechanical center of your body.
 Your legs are connected to your spine via two large and strong pelvic bones ...View Article

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-Chiropractic adjustments help your body adapt to the many changes that are taking place as you progress throughout pregnancy by keeping your spine and pelvic region free of nerve interference and misalignments.
+Chiropractic adjustments help your body adapt to the many changes that are taking place as you progress throughout pregnancy by keeping your spine and pelvic region well aligned and free of nerve interference.

 Some of the many benefits of Chiropractic during pregnancy include the following:

 Chiropractors are trained to work with women who are pregnant, however some chiropractors (like Dr. Sullivan) take a specific interest in prenatal and peri-natal care and seek advanced training.
 Dr. Sullivan is the only one in the area with an advanced degree in pregnancies and pediatrics.
 Below represents designations of chiropractors who have taken advanced steps in working with infertility and pregnancy wellness.